rust-lang/rustc-dev-guide/src/building/suggested.md

 ## Configuring `rustup` to use nightly

 Some parts of the bootstrap process uses pinned, nightly versions of tools like rustfmt.
-To make things like `cargo fmt` work correctly in your repo, run
+To make things like `cargo fmt` work correctly in your repo, [install a nightly toolchain] with rustup, then run this command:

 ```console
 cd <path to rustc repo>
 rustup override set nightly
 ```

-After [installing a nightly toolchain] with `rustup`.
 Don't forget to do this for all directories you have [setup a worktree for].
 You may need to use the
 pinned nightly version from `src/stage0`, but often the normal `nightly` channel will work.